-Table 18 sets forth the projected operating results and calculation of the debt service coverage ratios for the Wastewater System for the current and next three Fiscal Years.
-Projected results for the five Fiscal Years 2014 through 2018 were developed in connection with the District's Biennial Budget for Fiscal Years 2014 and 2015.
-In the preparation of the projected operating results, the District has taken into account limited growth in the service area and the expectations for the future economic environment.
-The projection period reflects the overall rate increase of 8.50% for Fiscal Year 2015, which was approved by the Board in June 2013.
-Annual rate increases of 5.0% are assumed thereafter.
-Any such future rate increases will be subject to Board approval.
-Operating expenses incorporate salary and benefit expectations.
+Table 20 sets forth the projected operating results and calculation of the debt service coverage ratio for the Water System for the current and next three Fiscal Years.
+Projected results for the five Fiscal Years 2014 through 2018 were developed in connection with the District's Biennial Budget for Fiscal Years 2014 and 2015; they do not reflect financial results, water supply, or other developments since their adoption in June 2013.
+In the preparation of the projected operating results, the District developed forecasts of water consumption for the projection period, taking into account historical consumption levels, the continuing effects of conservation measures, limited growth in the service area, and the expectations for the future economic environment.
+A discussion of the potential impact of current dry weather conditions on these projections is presented below.
+See "Discussion of Projected Operating Results for Fiscal Year 2015" below.